The next giant leap in protecting Purdue: COVID-19 vaccines

 Submit proof of vaccination against COVID-19

-Purdue currently is not requiring the booster shot to be considered fully vaccinated, and individuals who receive the booster do not need to submit proof of receiving it at this time.
-Retain your COVID-19 vaccination card to provide proof of vaccination status in case validation becomes necessary on campus or elsewhere (e.g., for travel).
+Purdue currently is not requiring the booster shot for a person to be considered fully vaccinated, but individuals who receive the booster are encouraged to submit proof of receiving it.
+Because it is possible that the CDC definition of “fully vaccinated” may evolve to include the booster, please retain your COVID-19 vaccination card to provide proof of vaccination status in case validation becomes necessary on campus or elsewhere (e.g., for travel).
 As a backup, capture an image of your vaccine verification card on your mobile phone.

 What to bring to your vaccination appointment